When your dog has cancer, one of the biggest questions weighing down your mind might be, ‘is my dog still happy?’

 Track these joys of life, because if your dog can’t eat or drink, move, socialize, or feel good, that will impact his quality of life, and help you answer the question ‘is my dog still happy.’

 If your dog is still enjoying the joys of life, he’s likely still happy.
 If you’re noticing two or more of your dog’s joys of life falling away, that might be really decreasing life quality for him.
-Considering hospice might be the next step.
+As life quality goes down, you may be nearing the end.

-Keep in mind, hospice does not mean you’re giving up.
+Keep in mind, focusing on comfort care or even hospice does not mean you’re giving up.
 Hospice can be a great way to increase your dog’s joys of life and get her feeling better.

 Watch the Moments